CARMA

 In addition to the consequences and effects of the Syrian conflict, the population has also been struggling with an economic crisis of historic proportions since 2019.
 Since then, the Syrian lira (SYP) has continuously and dramatically lost value - with severe effects on the population.
 Between 2019-2022, the general price index increased 6-fold, food prices even 7-fold.
 As a result, even basic foodstuffs are barely affordable.

-Meanwhile, more than 12 million Syrians are affected by food insecurity - 1 million children suffer from malnutrition. ¾ of the children do not receive enough food to be able to develop healthily.
+Meanwhile, more than 14.6 million Syrians are affected by food insecurity - more than one million children suffer from malnutrition. ¾ of the children do not receive enough food to be able to develop healthily.
 In order to be able to provide for their own families, people are increasingly taking high risks in order to be able to cover their basic needs.

 How Caritas helps